-There seems to be some sort of ability system, with famous staples of the series such as Ars Arcanum making multiple appearances in the announcement trailer and other abilities that seemed to be called ‘tricks’ showing up in the advertised online battles.
+There seems to be some sort of ability system, with famous staples of the series such as Ars Arcanum making multiple appearances in the announcement trailer.
+Other abilities that seemed to be called ‘tricks’ showing up in the advertised online battles.

 Speaking of, the KH series has never been excellent in terms of

-multiplayer experiences, at least not in the console market, and seeing them put some more time into multiplayer functionality is very exciting.
+multiplayer experiences, at least not in the console market.
+Seeing them put some more time into multiplayer functionality is very exciting.

 There even seems to be a possibility of multiple playable characters in the online mode, which is always a plus.